Torah Code Basics

 (10) Where a full first and last name can not be found at an ELS even in a wrapped search, the first name initial and last name are sought.
 This generally occurs where a name has any of the follow letters: multiple samechs, tets, gimels and zayins.
 In such cases, if the name is just a transliteration, a shin/sin may be substituted for a samech, and a tav may be substituted for a tet.

-I do not assign any significance to the axis term, no matter how long (although it is extremely rare that I ever find one over 10 letters in length).
+I do not usually assign any significance to the axis term unless very long (although it is extremely rare that I ever find one over 10 letters in length).

 A WORD ABOUT WHAT TO EXPECT – MATCHING A 7-LETTER KEY WORD WITH A 10-LETTER AXIS TERM. i was asked to match COVID-19 with the name of a man who found a meteorite that might have the source of he virus – EBRAHIMI.
 Here is what I wrote: